 If you are banting, one of the keto diets, all legumes are strictly off-limits; that is why we have modified it.

-Broad beans have one very important phytochemical that you cannot get from any other natural source; it is called levodopa.
+Broad beans have one very important phytonutrient that you cannot easily get from any other natural source; it is called levodopa.

 and arrange to supply them with fresh young broad beans each week;

 perhaps even daily.
 Parkinson’s medication is extremely expensive; it

 could be a very profitable venture.